SigNoz/signoz.io/docs/faqs/troubleshooting.md

 We rely on the semantic conventions provided by OpenTelemetry.
 Every unique `service.name` configured and received is part of the service list.
 You can read more about it from our [docs](https://signoz.io/docs/userguide/metrics/#open-the-services-section).

+### My services are not showing up in the Service Map section (but present in the services and traces tab), what should I do?

+You might need to zoom out a bit to see your service.
+Also, if you’re getting started the service map shows services from the sample hotrod application.
+Since your services are not connected to the hotrod application, it will appear isolated.